benjenq/ESLocalizeTool/README.md

 ```
 python3 ESLocalize_cmd.py
 ```
-It's suitable for your os without Desktop environment.
+It works for your os without desktop environment.

 ## Supplemental Instruction

 1. If your python version is 3.7.x or less, you will got `Limited functionality` warrning.
-You can not enable and check `Overwrite source` because old python command `copytree` and `rmtree` is not compatible.
+You can not enable and check `Overwrite source` because old python command `copytree()` and `rmtree()` is not compatible.

 2. You can use `pyinstaller` command to create direct executable file:
 ```